-In 2019, almost all the presented countries showed less than 15% of corporations with EBITDA (earnings before interest, taxes, depreciations and amortizations) below two times the financial expenses.
+In 2019, all the presented countries except Italy showed less than 15% of corporations with EBITDA (earnings before interest, taxes, depreciations and amortisations) below two times the interest expenses.
 Actually, the percentage of resilient corporations increased for almost all the countries (except Poland).

-Figure 5 - Percentage of vulnerable firms (ICR<2) in 2007 and 2019 (micro companies excluded)
+Figure 5 - Percentage of firms with interest coverage ratio < 2 in 2007 and 2019 (micro companies excluded)